-Top Rated Criminal Defense Attorney in Alexandria, VA
+Top rated Criminal Defense attorney in Alexandria, VirginiaMedvin Law Firm

 MEDVIN LAW PLC is a Northern Virginia boutique law firm that is dedicated exclusively to criminal defense in the state and federal courts of Virginia and Washington DC.

 Attorney Marina Medvin, the founder of MEDVIN LAW, is a highly sought-after and nationally recognized criminal trial lawyer.
 She has defended FBI's 10 Most Wanted, January 6 Capitol protest patriots, WikiLeaks and Anonymoushacker activists, CEOs, politicians, celebrities, professional athletes, lawyers, police officers, senior military officers, and litigated various other high-profile cases.

 Ms. Medvin is an experienced trial lawyer and has represented clients in the full spectrum of criminal prosecutions, including murder, white-collar crimes, rape and sexual assaults, political offenses, drug crimes, juvenile offenses, computer hacking, and traffic crimes, such as hit and run, driving under the influence, and reckless driving.
 Ms. Medvin is also a skilled negotiator and has successfully stopped the prosecution and indictment of serious felony charges.
 Attorney Medvin has been described by clients as dauntless, relentless, innovative, and committed.